By Saul Mcleod , updated 2020Download Revision Notes as a PDF

-Independent behaviour is a term that psychologists use to describe behaviour that seems not be influenced by other people.
+Independent behavior is a term that psychologists use to describe behavior that seems not be influenced by other people.
 This happens when a person resists the pressures to conform or obey.

 Social support also decreases obedience to authority.
 In a variation of Milgram' study two other participants (confederates) were also teachers but refused to obey.
 Confederate 1 stopped at 150 volts and confederate 2 stopped at 210 volts.
 The presence of others who are seen to disobey the authority figure reduced the level of obedience to 10%.

-People with a high internal locus of control perceive (see) themselves as having a great deal of personal control over their behaviour and are therefore more likely to take responsibility for the way they behave.
-For example I did well on the exams because I revised extremely hard.
+People with a high internal locus of control perceive (see) themselves as having a great deal of personal control over their behavior and are therefore more likely to take responsibility for the way they behave.
+For example, I did well on the exams because I revised extremely hard.